squirrelnest/nba-draft/README.md

 # to run

-`npm run test` and check test console to see results OR
+`npm run test` and check test console to see results for Golden State Warriors OR
-`node src/nba.js` to see an example with Golden State Warriors
+`node src/nba.js getDraftCount "<<insert full team name>>"` (for example: `node src/nba.js getDraftCount "Atlanta Hawks"`)